jolicode/castor/doc/02-exec.md

 }
 ```

 You can pass a string or an array of string for this command.
-When passing a string, arguments will not be escaped - use it carefully.
+When passing a
+string, arguments will not be escaped - use it carefully.

 ### Process object

-Under the hood, Castor uses the `Symfony\Component\Process\Process` object to execute the command.
-The `exec` function will return
+Under the hood, Castor uses the `Symfony\Component\Process\Process` object to
-this object.
-So you can use the API of this class to interact with the process.
+execute the command.
+The `exec` function will return this object.
+So you can use
+the API of this class to interact with the process:

 ```php
 #[AsTask]